NebulaCrasher/Curated-cuisine-coalition/README.md

 Hugging Face Spaces was used to host our final trained model as well as our web interface code.

+## Usage

+To use our app, simply click on [this link](https://huggingface.co/spaces/Kaludi/Food-Category-Classification-And-Recipes-Recommender_App) to access the web app.
+Once you're on the app, select your preferences for diet and cuisine from the drop-down menus, and click the "Get Recipe" button.
+Our image classification model will identify the food category and provide personalized recipe recommendations based on your preferences.
+You can also view recipe details, ratings, nutrition facts, and more.

 ## Requirements

 -   Python 3.6 or higher